remix-run/remix/docs/guides/data-writes.md

 }
 ```

 Pretty slick!
 Now when the user clicks "Create", the inputs go disabled, and the submit button's text changes.
-The whole operation should be faster now too since there's just one network request happening instead of a full page reload (which involves potentially more network requests, reading assets from the browser cache, parsing JavaScript, parsing CSS, etc.).
+The whole operation should be faster now too since there's one network request happening instead of a full page reload (which involves potentially more network requests, reading assets from the browser cache, parsing JavaScript, parsing CSS, etc.).

 We didn't do much with `transition` on this page, but it's got all the information about the submission on `transition.submission`, including all of the values being processed on the server on `submission.formData`.